mark/Bloxley-Tutorials/1 - Sokoban/tutorial.md

 So what does this code do?
 Well, there are three things to notice.

 First, we're calling `setBoardString()`.
 This function works similar to `tiles()`--it defines what characters on the level will generate a worker.
-In this case (as we discussed above), '@' characters will generate workers.
+In this case (as we discussed above), '@' and '+' characters will generate workers.

 Next, we define the `key():String` method.
 This determines what **key** will be used for workers.
 It can take a hash of options, but that hash isn't provided when loading actors off of a board.